Skip to main content

 info

 Enabling a user role in this field depends on unrestricted frontend access for that user role.
-See the User access hierarchy section below.
+See the User Access Hierarchy section below.

 If you have Beaver Themer installed, you'll see an additional category on the User access tab for Themer layout editing.
 By default, only Administrators have access.
 Having access means you can create, edit, and save Themer layouts.

-If access is restricted through the Themer layout editing setting, users won't see the Themer Layouts submenu item and so can't access the layouts from the WordPress admin panel, and trying to access a Themer layout by direct URL redirects to editing the home page of the site.
-Here's a screenshot example in which the Builder admin settings is set to both Administrator and Editor, while Themer layout editing is set to only Administrator.
-In the WordPress admin panel, a user logged in as Editor will see the Builder menu but not the Themer submenu.
+If access is restricted through the Themer Layout Editing setting, users won't see the Themer Layouts submenu item and so can't access the layouts from the WordPress admin panel, and trying to access a Themer layout by direct URL redirects to editing the home page of the site.

 User access hierarchy